Turnover on NY bankruptcy court brings heightened uncertainty

-NEW YORK (Reuters) - The stable of judges on Manhattan’s federal bankruptcy court is undergoing dramatic turnover that could bring more uncertainty to one of the go-to venues for rescuing companies on the brink of financial ruin.
+NEW YORK, Nov 7 (Reuters) - The stable of judges on Manhattan’s federal bankruptcy court is undergoing dramatic turnover that could bring more uncertainty to one of the go-to venues for rescuing companies on the brink of financial ruin.

 In January, Robert Gerber, the judge overseeing litigation stemming from the General Motors’ ignition-switch recall debacle, will assume “recall” status, allowing court administrators to hire a new judge, people familiar with the matter told Reuters.